From Concept to Capital: Challenges, Potentials, and Metrics in Financing Nature-Based Solutions: Part 2

 • Technical and feasibility aspects

-Each of these aspects requires evaluation using a range of metrics.
+Each of these considerations requires evaluation using a range of measures.
 For instance, the technical and feasibility aspects of the project include:

 Another straightforward criterion is risk analysis, typically involving the assessment of hazards, exposures, and vulnerabilities.
 The impact of an NBS solution on risk reduction can be evaluated by considering its effects on: